thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 ![](../../../images/reference/performance-aws-instances/method/t3-medium/flood-x10/beginning-htop.png)

-Then the instance become short on memory and overall performance degrade.
+Then the instance become short on memory and overall performance going to degrade.

 ![](../../../images/reference/performance-aws-instances/method/t3-medium/flood-x10/beginning-queue-stats.png)

-We see on JMX monitor that used heap memory is growing.
+Now we see on JMX monitor that heap memory used is growing constantly.

 ![](../../../images/reference/performance-aws-instances/method/t3-medium/flood-x10/beginning-jmx-visualvm-monitoring.png)